 These matters are defined in law and the various codes of conduct and protocols contained within the county council's constitution.
-Staff are reminded of the requirements of these codes on a regular basis, while specific training in relation to matters such as declarations of interest is provided to elected members following each set of county council elections.
+Staff are reminded of the requirements of these codes on a regular basis, while specific training in relation to matters such as declarations of interest is provided to elected members following county council elections.

-Review of the effectiveness of the Fund's decision-making framework including delegation arrangements.
+Review of the effectiveness of the Fund's decision making framework including delegation arrangements and robustness of data.

-The Pension Fund Committee reviews governance arrangements, decides on pension functions to be delegated to officers and appoints suitable advisors to the Investment Panel.
 The interaction between the Pension Fund Committee and the Investment Panel meets the needs of the Fund in terms of effective delivery of the Investment Strategy.
 This is reflected in specific reporting arrangements in relation to investment activity.